 Glaw tilted his head to the side and frowned thoughtfully. <Well,> he said, <it isn't too strange, really.
-I mean, I live much longer than a dog and dogs live much longer than insects.
+I mean, I live much longer than a dog and dogs live much longer than a firefly.
 I guess it all depends on how we're built on the inside, so to speak.>

 Glaw shook his head.
 He'd managed to sit all the way up, resting against the pillows that had been piled against the bed's headboard.

 <We do live longer than your kind, most of the time,> Lykos said, letting the human sculpture melt back into the bowl. <Each of my kind is born with an inner fire both of our kind call magic.
-Your kind has one magic that we share with you, but we have a second type as well.
+Your kind has one magic that we share with you, but we have a second kind as well.
 It allows us to momentarily reshape the world through mere skin contact with our palms or the soles of our feet.
 It is, to my knowledge, unique to our kind.
-Some of us have greater talent for this unique magic, others barely any.
-The magnitude of that gift decides two things; how long we can keep the world around us shaped as we please without fainting from exhaustion, and how long we'll live.> The demon sculptures began to shift again, shrinking until they were the size of two children.
+Some of us have more talent for this unique magic than others; some have barely any.
+The magnitude of this gift decides two things; how long we can keep the world around us shaped as we please without fainting from exhaustion, and how long we'll live.> The demon sculptures began to shift again, shrinking until they were the size of two children.
 They quickly began to grow again, but once they'd reached the size of adults, the one on the right's face was covered in wrinkles within seconds.

-<Two of my kind can be born at the same time, but one of them may die of old age before the other has gotten their first gray hair.> The sculpture on the left retained its straight-backed posture and youthful appearance, while its companion got a staff to support its now crooked figure on.
+<Two of my kind can be born at the same time, but one of them may die of old age before the other has gotten their first gray hairs.> The sculpture on the left retained its straight-backed posture and youthful appearance, while its companion got a staff to support its now crooked figure.